 Don’t give thieves the opportunity to steal from your parent so follow the rules below:

-- Mom should not carry a purse but, instead, wear a money belt worn under clothing or a neat Passage Wallet hidden under her coat by a neck cord.
+- I do not suggest carrying a purse but, instead, wear a money belt worn under clothing or a neat Passage Wallet hidden under her coat by a neck cord.

-- Dad should not carry a wallet in his back pocket but, instead, the same Passage Wallet from the neck cord or as a hidden wallet tucked into his pants and secured by a cord to his belt.
+- Men should not carry a wallet in their back pocket but, instead, the same Passage Wallet from the neck cord or as a hidden wallet tucked into his pants and secured by a cord to his belt.

-- Advise Mom or Dad, if traveling alone, always to keep their carry-on between their feet when standing, or with the shoulder strap looped around the leg of a chair when seated.
+- If traveling alone, always keep your carry-on between their feet when standing, or with the shoulder strap looped around the leg of a chair when seated.

 - For comfort, consider the purchase of a travel pillow, a c-shaped balloon that supports the neck and head when resting aboard transportation.